Positive Action Project is a six-week programme aimed at 10-14 year olds in Salford to address media literacy.

-This programme is offered at no cost to groups of around 10-15 young people over the course of six one-hour sessions held weekly.
+This programme was offered at no cost to groups of around 10-15 young people over the course of six one-hour sessions held weekly.

 The first three sessions focus on unpacking through open discussions and interactive activities the specific positive action topic.
 For example, what does it mean, what do we already know or not know about this topic and how does it directly relate to the young people and their community.